My Complete SEO Guide for Bloggers (be SEO ready)

 🎉

 I’ve been using a minimalist approach for years — and it works.
 Like the Pareto Principle says, 80% of results come from just 20% of actions.
+Still, with major shifts in the industry, there are some new strategies worth using.

-Now let’s do this!
+Epic.
+Let’s do this!

 What is SEO?

-SEO, search engine optimization, is how you optimize a website, blog post, web page or peace of content for search engines and online discovery.
+SEO (search engine optimization) is how you optimize a website, blog post, web page or peace of content for search engines and online discovery.

 SEO is the language that search engines like Google, YouTube and Pinterest speak.
 So to rank in these places (i.e., to get traffic), we need to speak their language too.